MetabolicEngineeringGroupCBMA/Cunha_et_al_2017/README.md

 [Costa, C.E., Romaní, A., Cunha, J.T., Johansson, B., Domingues, L., 2017.
 Integrated approach for selecting efficient Saccharomyces cerevisiae for industrial lignocellulosic fermentations: Importance of yeast chassis linked to process conditions.
 Bioresour.
 Technol.
 227, 24–34.](https://www.ncbi.nlm.nih.gov/pubmed/28013133)

 This repository is called "Cunha_et_al_2017" while "Costa_et_al_2017" would have been the correct designation.
-This naming was named before the author order was decided.
+This repository was first committed to on Jan 30, 2017 before the author order was decided.

 The notebooks are the files ending in `.ipynb`.
 These can be opened in the browser through the nbviewer service [here](http://nbviewer.jupyter.org/github/MetabolicEngineeringGroupCBMA/Cunha_et_al_2017/blob/master/notebooks/index.ipynb) or directly in Github: